 10/28 to 12/4

-I am happy to say that I am participating in the international exhibition of the 59th Venice Biennale curated by Cecilia Alemani this year!
+I am happy to say that I participated in the international exhibition of the 59th Venice Biennale curated by Cecilia Alemani!

 The show, titled “The Milk of Dreams,” is a reference to the work and thinking of Surrealist artist Leonora Carrington.
-This main exhibition includes 213 artists from 58 countries and will be in the Central Pavilion (Giardini) and the Arsenale.
+This main exhibition included 213 artists from 58 countries and was in the Central Pavilion (Giardini) and the Arsenale.